Azure/Cloud-Native/website/blog-30-days-of-ia-2024/2024-10-03/build-content-generation-app-part-1.md

 ## Part 1: Download and configure app code

-Learn how to create and configure the Azure OpenAI Service resource that we’ll use in our example app.
+Learn how to download our example app code, and prepare to run it in your local dev environment.

 ## What we cover: